 Berman has taken a somewhat non-traditional path through the sport industry and can offer fellow council members as well as students a unique perspective.
 She started her own philanthropy consulting business in 2017 after gaining knowledge and experience with Tandem Interactive, Brewer Sports International, and the Brewer Group, where she served as Director of Business Development and Managing Director.
 She also earned a Certificate of Advanced Study in Sport Philanthropy from George Washington University.

 In the ever-changing world of sports, philanthropy is becoming more important and popular with athletes in all sectors.
-Berman offers insight into this part of the industry and can help our students who have an interest as well.
+Berman offers insight into this part of the industry and can help Falk College students who have an interest as well.
 She’s an entrepreneur who can guide students with advice and knowledge.

-While at Syracuse University, she was involved in the Sport Management Club and Women in Sports and Events (WISE) Club.
+While at Syracuse University, Berman was involved in the Sport Management Club and Women in Sports and Events (WISE) Club.

 Berman has dedicated her career to helping athletes understand their potential.
 She works to provide athletes with resources and a community to help them succeed in all aspects of their lives.
 Her focus on the athlete as an individual rather than a cog in the sports industry machine has helped her create unique opportunities and impact in the sports space.
 Through Tackle What’s Next, she works to provide athletes of all ages, sports, and circumstances, the opportunity to focus on what’s next in life after sports.

-She has worked primarily with athletes, both current and retired, for nearly a decade and is passionate about helping them achieve their goals outside of sport.
+Berman has worked with both current and former college and professional athletes for nearly a decade and is passionate about helping them achieve their goals outside of sport.